rawatmeenu/Multithreading/README.md

 ## THREAD POOL
 Java Thread pool represents a group of worker threads that are waiting for the job and reused many times.
 In the case of a thread pool, a group of fixed-size threads is created.
 A thread from the thread pool is pulled out and assigned a job by the service provider.
 After completion of the job, the thread is contained in the thread pool again.
+A ThreadGroup represents a set of threads.
+A thread group can also include the other thread group.
+The thread group creates a tree in which every thread group except the initial thread group has a parent.